rubybib/rubybib.org/index.md

 The [Ruby programming language](http://ruby-lang.org/) hasn't historically been the subject of much research, either in industry or academia.
 A lot of recent systems research has used languages like C, C++ and Java.
-Contemporary programming language research often uses languages like Java, Scala and Haskell.
+Contemporary programming language research often uses languages like Java, Scala, Racket and Haskell.
 Modern research into VMs, compilers and garbage collectors is often based on Java or recently Python.